aidyp/adp/content/post/internet-explorer.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-We're most interested in the **TTL** (**T**ime **T**o **L**ive) field.
+We're most interested in the **TTL** (**T**ime **T**o **L**ive) section.
 Packets move across the internet by traversing between routers.
 Each of these traversals is called a 'hop'.
-The TTL value for a packet determines how many hops a packets can make.
+The `TTL` value for a packet determines how many hops a packets is permitted to make.
 Each router the packet passes through reduces this value by one.
-When the TTL reaches zero, the packet is dropped and its journey comes to an end.
-When a packet is dropped in this way, the router that jettisoned it will send a message back to the `Source Address`.
+When the `TTL` reaches zero, the packet is dropped and its journey comes to an abrupt end.
+When a packet is dropped in this way, the router that jettisoned it will send a message back to the `Source Address`in the (now non-existant) packet.
+That message, bundled in an IP packet, includes the IP address of the router.

-It's this property that we will leverage to explore the internet.
+It's this property that we will leverage to map the internet.

 ### traceroute